payamparvizi/Crazyflie_RL/README.md

 ```
 ### Modifying Additional Parameters

-Other parameters can also be adjusted in a similar manner using command-line arguments.
+Other parameters can also be adjusted in a similar manner using command line arguments.
 Alternatively, they can be manually edited in the [arguments.py](./utils/arguments.py) file.

 ## How it works